Foreign relations of Cuba: Intervention in Africa

 On November 4, 1975, Castro ordered the deployment of Cuban troops to Angola to aid the Marxist MPLA against UNITA, which were supported by the People's Republic of China, United States, Israel, and South Africa (see: Cuba in Angola).
 After two months on their own, Moscow aided the Cuban mission with the USSR engaging in a massive airlift of Cuban forces into Angola.
 Both Cuban and South African forces withdrew in the late 1980s and Namibia was granted independence.
 The Angolan civil war would last until 2002.
 Nelson Mandela is said to have remarked "Cuban internationalists have done so much for African independence, freedom, and justice."
 Cuban troops were also sent to Marxist Ethiopia to assist Mengistu Haile Mariam's government in the Ogaden War with Somalia in 1977.
 Cuba sent troops along with the Soviet Union to aid the FRELIMO government against the Rhodesian and South African-backed RENAMO.

 Castro never disclosed the number of casualties in Soviet African wars, but one estimate is that 14,000 Cubans were killed in Cuban military actions abroad.

 Intervention in Latin America

-In addition, Castro extended support to Marxist Revolutionary movements throughout Latin America, such as aiding the Sandinistas in overthrowing the Somoza government in Nicaragua in 1979.
+In addition, Castro extended support to Marxist Revolutionary movements throughout Latin America.
+The first of these interventions came in 1959 with the Cuban intervention in Panama, where the Panamanian diplomat Roberto Arias appealed to Castro for support for an uprising against Panama's government.
+The intervention ended in failure however.
+A similar intervention was attempted against the dictatorship of Rafael Trujillo to trigger a revolution in the Dominican Republic against his dictatorship but also ended in failure.
+The Cuban government would also provide support to anti-junta revolutionaries in Argentina, such as the People's Revolutionary Army (Argentina) and the Montoneros.
+While from 1961 onward, they also aided the Sandinistas in overthrowing the Somoza government in Nicaragua in 1979 supported the communist government in Grenada against the American invasion of 1983.